DISABLED ACCESS OPPORTUNITIES

 Special Disabled Access Hunting Opportunities on Fort Drum

 One hunting opportunity is at six designated sites in Training Areas 6C and 5E which are otherwise off-limits for recreational opportunities.
 Hunting is allowed for any game during its respective season at these sites.
-Only those persons on the roster will be allowed at these sites.
-Sites are reserved on the day or day before hunting by calling Range Branch (Bldg.
-P-4855) at 315-772-7152.
-You will be asked your name, Fort Drum Recreation Permit number, and the names of other persons assisting.
-Other persons can assist in hunting, but they may not possess a weapon.
-Persons assisting must have a NYS hunting license and Fort Drum Recreation Permit.
+Only those persons validated in the iSportsman system can check-in for these sites.
+Other persons can assist in hunting, but they must have a NYS hunting license and Fort Drum Recreation Permit; these person may also hunt at the same time, but may not hunt from a vehicle or ATV and must be in reasonable proximity to the hunter they are assisting.

 Each site is designated with a post and sign labeled as a "center point."
 Hunting is allowed within a given distance from that center point.
-Directions, a description and photos of each site are available in the Disabled Access Hunting on Fort Drum brochure (updated 26 Aug 2015) which is also available at the Natural Resources Permit Office (Bldg.
-S-2509) or Range Branch (P-4855).
+Directions, a description and photos of each site are available in the Disabled Access Hunting on Fort Drum brochure (updated Oct 2018).

-A second opportunity on Fort Drum is a special waterfowl hunting area with accessible blinds and “waterfowl refuge” on the peninsula at Matoon Creek Marsh off of Matoon Creek Road in Training Area 17B.
-See the Matoon Marsh Waterfowl Hunting page for more information.
+Another opportunity on Fort Drum is a special waterfowl hunting area with accessible blinds and “waterfowl refuge” on the peninsula at Matoon Creek Marsh off of Matoon Creek Road in Training Area 17B.
+See the Special Waterfowl Hunting Area page for more information.

 Disabled Access Hunting Opportunities in the RegionThe Rodman Landfill in Wildlife Management Unit 6K is a new hunting opportunity for persons possessing a New York State Non-Ambulatory Hunter Permit and/or Soldiers assigned to a Warrior in Transition Unit.
 The Rodman Landfill is located on NYS Rte.
 177 in the Town of Rodman approximately 20 miles south of Fort Drum.
 See the Development Authority of the North Country (DANC) web site for more information and to download an application.